gradio-app/gradio/client/js/README.md

 #### `info`

-The `info` method provides details about the api you are connected too.
-It returns a JavaScript object of all named enpoints, unnamed endpoints and what values they accept and return.
+The `info` method provides details about the API you are connected too.
+It returns a JavaScript object of all named endpoints, unnamed endpoints and what values they accept and return.
 This method does not accept arguments.

 ```ts
 import { client } from "@gradio/client";